|

 1850

 Dumas is prosecuted for debts.
-The Théâtre Historique
+The Théâtre Historique is bankrupt.

-is bankrupt.
-Publication of La Tulipe
+Publication of La

-noire and Ange Pitou.
+Tulipe noire and Ange

 1851

-Having to face more and more prosecutions, Dumas takes refuge in
+Having to face more and more prosecutions, Dumas takes refuge in Brussels

-Victor Hugo, live.
-Publication
+Hugo, live.
+Publication of Olympe

-of Olympe de Clèves and
+de Clèves and Mes

-Mes Mémoires.
+Mémoires.

 1852

-First and triumphant stage production of La
+First and triumphant stage production of La Dame

-Netherlands and Germany.
+and Germany.
 Publication of La

 Comtesse de Charny and Isaac